hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ## Variables

-You now have enough Terraform knowledge to create useful configurations, but the configuration still hard codes the project name, zone, and other arguments.
+You now have enough Terraform knowledge to create useful configurations, but the configuration still hardcodes the project name, zone, and other arguments.
 To become truly shareable and version controlled, we need to parameterize the configurations.
 This page introduces input variables as a way to do this.